MegaBedder/my-awesome-lua/README.md

 - [binarystream](https://luarocks.org/modules/Tarik02/binarystream) - Lua library to work with binary data (needs ffi support)

 ### Data structures
+> Tables in Lua are not a data structure; they are the data structure.
 - [Tuple](https://luarocks.org/modules/maia/tuple) - Tuple of Values for Lua.
 - [lua-users: Data Structures](http://lua-users.org/wiki/DataStructures) - Here are implementations of various data structures in Lua or related discussions.